 Making can happen in a variety of places that may be labeled “makerspaces” as well as in classrooms, museums, libraries, studios, homes, or garages.
 They are fundamentally places to design, explore, and create.
 As part of Making Spaces: Expanding Maker Education Across the Nation, a nationwide program supported by Google, SMCOE is partnering with the Maker Education Initiative (Maker Ed) and the Children’s Museum of Pittsburgh (CMP) to provide local schools with guidance, professional development, and support to jumpstart and sustain maker education in classrooms.
 Learn more about SMCOE and Making Spaces.

-Maker Mondays, formally known as Tech Tuesdays, is a drop-in event where educators and non-educators can explore SMCOE's Makerspace and learn new programs, activities, and tools.
-More information on Maker Mondays will be coming soon.
+Tech Tuesdays is where educators can explore SMCOE's Makerspace and learn new programs, activities, and tools.
+Tech Tuesdays are by appointment only.
+Sign ups will be available soon.

 STEAM Lending Library